 - Federal income taxes, including your self-employment tax.
-However, you can deduct one-half of your self-employment tax on Form 1040, line 27 or Form 1040NR, line 27. - Estate and gift taxes. - Taxes assessed for improvements, such as paving and sewers. - Taxes on your home or personal use property. - State and local sales taxes on property purchased for use in your farming business.

-Instead, treat these taxes as part of the cost of the property.

-• Other taxes not related to your farming business.
+However, you can deduct your employer-equivalent portion of self-employment tax on Form 1040, line 27 or Form 1040NR, line 27. - Estate and gift taxes.

+- Taxes assessed for improvements, such as paving and sewers. - Taxes on your home or personal use property. - State and local sales taxes on property purchased for use in your farming business.
+Instead, treat these taxes as part of the cost of the property. - Other taxes not related to your farming business.